raddaoui/spinnaker_gke_setup/docs/spinnaker_cd_steps.md

 a rundown of the steps we will follow is listed below

-- add spinnaker artifact account for dockerhub to use images from there and setup webhooks to get notified when new images are pushed.
+- add an artifact account for dockerhub to use images stored in the repository and setup webhook to get notified when new images are pushed.
-- add github artifact account to start deploying artifacts stored there and add webhook to get notified when changes are made to code.
+- add an artifact account for github to start deploying kubernetes manifests stored there and setup webhook to get notified when changes are made to the manifests.
-- add a kubernetes account to use it to deploy to staging cluster
+- add a kubernetes account to use it to deploy to staging cluster.
-- setup the spin client to start interacting with spinnaker using the CLI
+- setup the spin client to start interacting with spinnaker using the CLI.
-- create a spinnaker application for our microservice
+- create a spinnaker application for our example microservice.
-- create a spinnaker pipeline which will deploy our application using the github and docker artificat accounts into the kubernetes cluster using the kubernetes account.
+- create a spinnaker pipeline which will deploy an application using the github and docker artifact accounts into the kubernetes cluster using the kubernetes account.

-before we start login to the halyard container
+before we start, login to the halyard container:

-      kubectl exec -it spin-spinnaker-halyard-0 /bin/bash -n spi
+      kubectl exec -it spin-spinnaker-halyard-0 /bin/bash -n spin

 ## Step1: add spinnaker artifact account for dockerhub and set dockerhub webhook